 The Jerusalem District Planning and Building Committee cancelled a meeting on three building plans in the East Jerusalem neighborhood of Gilo.

-- City Hall backs plan for thousands of new housing units in East Jerusalem
+- City Hall Backs Plan for New Housing Units in East Jerusalem

 The meeting was scheduled to take place Wednesday, shortly before Prime Minister Benjamin Netanyahu and U.S. President Barack Obama were scheduled to meet in New York.